Hello, I’m Megan!

 Research Interests

-- medium specificity and materiality
+- medium specificity and technical art history

 - drawing practice and artistic education